Cadasta/django-tutelary/docs/source/example/models.rst

 of two types: "parties" and "parcels" (the names are taken from the land tenure application we're using django-tutelary for).
-Parties and parcels both belong to "projects" and projects belong to "organisations".
+Parties and parcels both belong to "projects" and projects belong to "organizations".
 The application also manages user accounts (which are just ``User`` objects from ``django.contrib.auth.models``) and django-tutelary policies.
 This is simple enough, but has enough complexity to illustrate how to use django-tutelary.
 (The application